 - For batch export: Enter your Salesforce DMP access key ID, secret access key, and client name.
 You get these credentials from Salesforce DMP.

 - Data layer setup for real-time export: Enter your data layer name.
 See Salesforce DMP help for details on the Salesforce DMP data specification template.
 Our example uses the name BlueConicDataLayer.
 You can customize this name.

-To make the connection work, you have to add at least one export goal and switch the connection on.
+To make the connection work, you have to add at least one export goal, switch the connection on, and save your settings.
 In the export goal you specify how Salesforce DMP data should be mapped to BlueConic data.

 Exporting data into Salesforce DMP

 Click the Add goal button to add an export goal.

 - Select a BlueConic segment to export profile data from.

 In the top right-hand corner, the number of profiles available for the export appears.

 This number shows how many profiles meet the conditions for the selected segment (for example, they have visited your site and gave required consent for an objective) and therefore are available for the export.
 BlueConic tries to export only the profiles that have changed since the last export.
 This number of profiles exported may be lower than the number displayed here.